 Last fall, I ran a 19-mile trail race in Crested Butte, CO, which was by far the hardest course that I have ever finished.
-Crested Butte is at about 8500' of altitude, and the course was a winding, tough, rocky single-track trail with a few thousand feet of elevation gain and loss.
-I ran out of gas about two-thirds of the way through the course and had no choice but to run-walk to the finish, miserably stumbling my way through the final hour to the finish.
+Crested Butte is at 8500' of altitude, and the course was a winding, tough, rocky single-track trail with a few thousand feet of elevation gain and loss.
+I ran out of gas two-thirds of the way through the course and had no choice but to run-walk to the finish, miserably stumbling my way through the final hour to the finish.

 Fast forward to July of this year, I ran the Evergreen Mountain 15k race, which for me is a moderate distance (15k), at a moderate altitude (7200'), and a moderate elevation gain (1000').
 That is to say, the race was well within my ability to run hard and push my pace for the entire course.

 A few miles into the race, once the initial pack of runners separated into our natural positions and abilities, I came upon another runner of similar abiltiy up ahead.
 He was walking the uphills, then running hard once the terrain leveled out.
 Numerous times I would close the gap on the uphills, and he would stretch it back out at the top of the hill.
 I figured I would eventually overtake him.
 After all, he's walking!
 But his lead of 100 yards or so never closed.
 The final three miles of the course is all downhill and he extended his lead to the finish.
 I never did catch him.
 He was fresher and stronger in the end.

 I started to question my preconceived notions about walking uphill.
 I had always assumed that people who walked uphill were not fit enough to run the whole course.
 I'm not judging them, I have certainly done my share of races and training runs where I struggled to the end.
 The aforementioned Crested Butte race is the perfect example.

 I never did catch this racer not in spite of the fact - but because of the fact - that he walked the hills, while I ran the whole course.
 That was eye-opening.